 Visible Contact Info

 Your customers are your best brand champions.
-According to a study by BigCommerce, nearly a quarter of online shoppers (23%) are influenced by social media recommendations.
+According to Marketing Week, 31% of of online shoppers are using social media to browse for new products to buy.
 Allow them to promote your company and publicize your products on their social media channels by including social share buttons on your pages.
 Make sure the links to your company’s social media accounts are also visible so that people can connect their social networks with yours.